mauroarcidiacono/haskell-essentials/README.md

-# haskell-essentials
+# Repository for Haskell Learning: Theory and Practice

-Exploring Haskell through practical code and foundational theory, including lambda calculus and reductions.
+This private repository contains my journey into Haskell and functional programming.
+It includes both practical Haskell code and theoretical exercises on core concepts such as lambda calculus, alpha conversion, beta reduction, and other foundational transformations.
+Here, I explore the balance between Haskell’s syntax and underlying functional principles, bridging theoretical insights with hands-on coding exercises.